New drug probe aims to measure niraparib's brain tumor penetration

 Summary

-This early-phase trial enrolls 16 adults with recurrent IDH-mutant gliomas who are scheduled for surgery.
-Participants take niraparib for one month before their operation.
-The main goal is to measure how much drug gets into the tumor and how it affects cancer cell activity, not to treat the disease directly.
+This early-stage trial enrolls 16 adults with recurrent IDH-mutant gliomas who are scheduled for surgery.
+Participants take niraparib for one month before their operation so researchers can measure how much drug reaches the tumor and how it affects cancer cells.
+The goal is to gather information, not to treat the disease.

 Get updates